-Pentax Spotmatic SPII in black
+Pentax Spotmatic SPII in black Images

-This Spotmatic SPII was one of the cameras I received in a job lot buy of 4 cameras for a bit under £10 last week.
+This Pentax Spotmatic SPII was one of the cameras I received in a job lot buy of 4 cameras for a bit under £10 last week.
 Although I already have a Spotmatic SPII I was still pleased to acquire this one because it’s in the less common black colour.

 Cosmetically this camera is in average condition, with a fair amount of the black colour missing from the top & bottom plates.
 However, since this shows the brass used to make the plates it gives a ‘heavily used’ look which many people, myself included, actually thinks adds to the look.

-The average cosmetic condition actually belies the mechanical condition of the camera because as far as I can tell without running a film through it, everything seems to work correctly, including the metering.
+The shabby cosmetic condition actually belies the mechanical condition of the camera because as far as I can tell without running a film through it, everything seems to work correctly, including the TTL metering.
 In fact although I now have a half dozen Spotmatics in my collection, this is the first I’ve found where the meter works and seems to be accurate.
 I had to use a modern battery with a slightly different voltage to replace the old mercury cell which would have been originally fitted, and I had to add some silver foil under the battery to make up for a difference in height, but in comparison with a modern camera the readings seem to be correct.

 I now have a film in this camera to try to relive the ‘spotmatic experience’, so I’ll be posting the sample pictures in a few weeks when I develop the film.